NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_start.rst

 clone the repo in order to keep up with changes in the main branch, and to simplify submitting pull requests with your POD's code.
 Instructions for how to do this are given in :doc:`dev_git_intro`.

+It is also possible to download the MDTF container to bypass worrying about dependencies. the details can be found in :doc:`ref_container`.
+The container is a new addition.
+So, Beta Testers are very much welcome!

 Installing dependencies with Conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^